 How it works

 The battery-powered Chemical Laptop needs a liquid sample to analyze, which is more difficult to obtain on a planetary body such as Mars.
 The group collaborated with JPL’s Luther Beegle to incorporate an “espresso machine” technology, in which the sample is put into a tube with liquid water and heated to above 212 degrees Fahrenheit (100 degrees Celsius).
 The water then comes out carrying the organic molecules with it.
 The Sample Analysis at Mars (SAM) instrument suite on NASA’s Mars Curiosity rover utilizes a similar principle, but it uses heat without water.

 Once the water sample is fed into the Chemical Laptop, the device prepares the sample by mixing it with a fluorescent dye, which attaches the dye to the amino acids or fatty acids.
 The sample then flows into a microchip inside the device, where the amino acids or fatty acids can be separated from one another.
 At the end of the separation channel is a detection laser.
-The dye allows researchers see a signal corresponding to the amino acids or fatty acids when they pass the laser.
+The dye allows researchers to see a signal corresponding to the amino acids or fatty acids when they pass the laser.

 Inside a “separation channel” of the microchip, there are already chemical additives that mix with the sample.
 Some of these species will only interact with right-handed amino acids, and some will only interact with the left-handed variety.
 These additives will change the relative amount of time the left and right-handed amino acids are in the separation channel, allowing scientists to determine the “handedness” of amino acids in the sample.